ompangchu/uDonPeoplePrivacy/privacy.md

 [Privacy Policy]

-we built the uDonPeople('우리동네피플') app as a Free app.
+we built the '우동피플' app as a Free app.
 This SERVICE is provided by 'ompangchu' developer at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.